The Bitcoin halving, which is also known as “the halvening,” is the name for one of the most hotly anticipated events in Bitcoin’s history.

 What is the bitcoin halving?

-Every 210,000 blocks, or roughly every four years, the total number of bitcoin that miners can potentially win is halved.
+Roughly every four years, the total number of bitcoin that miners can potentially win is halved.

 Who chose the Bitcoin distribution schedule?
 Why?